mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/1-print-string-comments.md

 }
 ```

-There is a lot here we don't understand.
-We will learn about it all in later lessons.
+There is a lot we don't understand.
+We will learn about it all later.

-For this lesson we will start coding on line three.

-We will ignore the rest for the moment.
+We will start coding on line three.
+For the moment we will ignore the rest.

 ## Our first statment: printing